bestrax/projetTransverse/README.md

 In order to install, you need to clone this repo.
 You need to have node and npm installed.

-Finally you need to do in the main directory of the project :
+You need to do in the main directory (app directory) of the project :
 npm install sails -g
 npm install